 is the person responsible for filing the will with the probate

 How Can You Find Out If Someone Had a Will?

 If you are not sure whether your loved one had prepared a will, you should contact his or her attorney (if there was one).

 The attorney may have a copy of the will on file.
-If you cannot find evidence that your parent hired an attorney, some good places to check for a will would be:
+If you cannot find evidence that your parent hired an attorney, some good places to check for a will

 - Filing cabinets and desk drawers in the home